-One thing I was interested in was growing more perennials like garlic, or crops like potatoes that you harvest all at once so we would be able to manage what we were growing.
+One thing I was interested in was growing more perennials in our raised beds like garlic, or crops like potatoes that you harvest all at once so we would be able to manage what we were growing.

 Click here to see the benefits of raised garden beds.

-The first thing I did was call my DHS licensing worker to see what parameters I would need to follow.
+The first thing I did was call my DHS licensing worker to see what parameters I would need to follow for a preschool garden.
 She told me I needed to have it fenced in and I would have to be able to bring all the kids in, close the gate, work in there, and bring all the kids out.

-Ok, Facebook, who has some old fence laying around?
-We had to consider that some of the area next to our house holds A LOT of water for most of the spring, and we needed easy access from our backyard or our front yard.
+Ok, Facebook, who has some old fence lying around?
+We had to consider that some of the area next to our households A LOT of water for most of the spring, and we needed easy access from our backyard or our front yard.

 How to plan a preschool garden